josefpihrt/orang/src/DocumentationGenerator/data/copy_bottom.md

-﻿## Use Redirected Input
+﻿## Redirected/Piped Input

-Piped output from a previous command will be treated as a list of paths separated by newlines.
+Redirected/piped input will be used as a list of paths separated with newlines.

 ## Samples